New Jersey Laws and Incentives

 For more information about New Jersey’s NEVI planning process, see the New Jersey Department of Environmental Protection Infrastructure Investment and Jobs Act website.
 To review New Jersey’s NEVI plan, see the Joint Office State Plans for EV Charging website.

 Zero Emissions Vehicle (ZEV) Tax Exemption

 ZEVs sold, rented, or leased in New Jersey are exempt from state sales and use tax.
-This exemption is not applicable to partial ZEVs, including hybrid electric vehicles.
-ZEVs are defined as vehicles that meet California Air Resources Board zero emissions standards for that model year.
-For a list of qualifying ZEVs certified as such, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
-(Reference New Jersey Statutes 54:32B-8.55)
+This exemption does not apply to partial ZEVs, including plug-in hybrid electric vehicles.
+ZEVs are defined as vehicles that meet California Air Resources Board zero emission standards for that model year.
+For a list of qualified ZEV, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.

-Plug-In Electric Vehicle (PEV) Toll Discount Program
+Electric Vehicle (EV) Toll Discount Program

 Clean Truck Replacement Program